Are you planning to explore the beautiful Greek Islands but cannot decide the best time to visit Greece? Well, the answer is here now.

 If you are more interested in experiencing Greek culture rather than the most pleasant weather or climate, festivals are the best way to do so.

-It is a beautiful festival with colorful fireworks and delicious feasts.
+It is a beautiful festival with colourful fireworks and delicious feasts.
 The traditional stew dish is made with lamb, rice, dill, and lemon and is shared among loved ones.

 This holy week celebration is of extraordinary significance in all the Greek islands, but some areas, like Corfu and Chios, are comparatively more known for their Easter festivities.